The Screenagers Project Logo

 What changed at your school during Covid?
 How did it affect your learning?

-Now, many schools are implementing “Away For The Day” policies, where phones are either prohibited from being out during class time, or prohibited from being out anywhere on campus during school hours.
+Many schools are implementing “Away For The Day” policies, where phones are either prohibited from being out during class time, or prohibited from being out anywhere on campus during school hours.
 Watch the clip here.

 What do you think about a no-phones school environment?
 Explain your thoughts.